justinrummel/jr.com-mm/_posts/2015-02-05-resizing-a-vmware-fusion-ubuntu-server-virtual-hard-drive-via-easy-mode.md

 <figure>
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-4.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-4_800.png" alt="EasyVHD 4"></a>
-	<figcaption>Select the /dev/sda2 "extended" and Resize/Move to take over the unallocated area, and hit apply.</figcaption>
+	<figcaption class="align-text-center">Select the /dev/sda2 "extended" and Resize/Move to take over the unallocated area, and hit apply.</figcaption><br />
 </figure>

 <figure>
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-5.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-5_800.png" alt="EasyVHD 5"></a>
-	<figcaption>Select the /dev/sda5 "linux-swap" and Resize/Move to the end of our extended area, and hit apply.</figcaption>
+	<figcaption class="align-text-center">Select the /dev/sda5 "linux-swap" and Resize/Move to the end of our extended area, and hit apply.</figcaption><br />
 </figure>

 <figure>
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-6.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-6_800.png" alt="EasyVHD 6"></a>
-	<figcaption>Select the /dev/sda2 "extended" to create <b>new</b> unallocated space preceding the "linux-swap" space.</figcaption>
+	<figcaption class="align-text-center">Select the /dev/sda2 "extended" to create <b>new</b> unallocated space preceding the "linux-swap" space.</figcaption><br />
 </figure>

 <figure>
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-7.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-7_800.png" alt="EasyVHD 7"></a>
-	<figcaption>Select the /dev/sda1 and Resize/Move to take over our new unallocated area.</figcaption>
+	<figcaption class="align-text-center">Select the /dev/sda1 and Resize/Move to take over our new unallocated area.</figcaption><br />
 </figure>

 <figure>
 	<a href="{{ site.url }}/assets/images/2015/02/05/EasyVHD-8.png"><img src="{{ site.url }}/assets/images/2015/02/05/EasyVHD-8_800.png" alt="EasyVHD 8"></a>
-	<figcaption>Verify our primary partition now has the 30GB storage (minus 2GB for swap in this example).</figcaption>
+	<figcaption class="align-text-center">Verify our primary partition now has the 30GB storage (minus 2GB for swap in this example).</figcaption><br />
 </figure>

 To verify everything is running again, change your startup disk back to your Drive in VMware Fusion, restart your VM and run the same commands from the beginning.